Waseda’s strategic plan establishes goals for its 150th anniversary in 2032, designed to firmly establish Waseda as a global leading university.

 WAVOC coordinates a wide range of programs, combining lectures with hands-on activities in the field.
 It also offers a variety of volunteer projects where students play a lead role in planning and facilitating.

-DSSO provides essential academic support to disabled students (including hearing or visual impairments and limited mobility) at Waseda in cooperation with each undergraduate and graduate school.
+Office for Students with Disabilities provides essential academic support to disabled students (including hearing or visual impairments and limited mobility) at Waseda in cooperation with each undergraduate and graduate school.

 Waseda is committed to protective, preventive measures against harassment of any kind involving all students, faculty and staff members, upholding their individual rights to pursue their academic study, research and professional goals.

-See our policies, rules and activities.
+Our policies, rules and activities.

 Disaster planning and recovery includes support for students in need, helping recovery efforts and supporting the distressed communities.